laurenwilner/github_training_site/05_solo-workflow.Rmd

 Re-run your previous R code (highlight all the previous code and hit command + Return [Mac] or control + Enter [Windows]).
-Then run the newly-added code line by line to see what it is doing.
-Save the updated .R file by pushing the save icon.
-Track the changes using Git.
+Then run the newly-added code line by line to see what it is doing. **Don't forget to save the updated .R file by pushing the save icon!** After all that, track the changes using Git.
 Go to the Bash/Terminal window.
 Type `git status`.
 Which files have been modified?
 Which files are new and untracked?

 ```